What Almost 600 Perth Purchases Have Taught Me About School Catchments

 But because school catchments often tell us something deeper about a suburb.

-They reveal where families want to be.
+They reveal where families want to put down roots.

 The Mistake Many Buyers Make